Longo Lab Members

 Life Science Research Professional - Lab Manager

 Sukhneet graduated from Mount Holyoke College in May 2021, where she pursued a major in Neuroscience and a Psychology minor, with a concentration in Data Science.
-Here, she worked on analyzing event related potential (ERP) data, to filter the noise and artifacts using MATLAB, for multiple projects in the Couperus lab.
+There, she worked on analyzing event-related potential (ERP) data to filter noise and artifacts using MATLAB for multiple projects in the Couperus Lab.
 Sukhneet also worked as an undergraduate student researcher in the Visual Cognition and Attention (VCA) lab at the University of Massachusetts, Amherst.
-While at the VCA Lab, she worked with human eye tracking data to study different search strategies used while performing visual search tasks.
-Her undergraduate thesis emphasized that when a visual search task is easy people tend to use less efficient visual search strategies and that a visual search task must meet a ‘hardship threshold’ to encourage more efficient search strategies.
-Sukneet joined the Longo lab at Stanford University in August 2021 where her research focus is studying the therapeutic effects of small molecule ligands that bind to neurotrophic receptors in mouse models of neurodegenerative diseases, primarily Alzheimer’s.
+While at the VCA Lab, she worked with human eye-tracking data to study different search strategies used while performing visual search tasks.
+Her undergraduate thesis emphasized that when a visual search task is easy, people tend to use less efficient visual search strategies, and that a visual search task must meet a ‘hardship threshold’ to encourage more efficient search strategies.
+Sukhneet joined the Longo Lab at Stanford University in August 2021 where her research focus is studying the therapeutic effects of small molecule ligands that bind to neurotrophic receptors in mouse models of neurodegenerative diseases, primarily Alzheimer’s.
 Her future goal is to pursue a PhD that focuses on the intersection of Psychology and Neuroscience, with an emphasis on studying consciousness.
 In her free time, Sukhneet likes to take leisure walks full of introspection and good music, paint abstract art (using acrylics and digital art tools), read Leo Tolstoy or Aldous Huxley, study philosophy and perception, and write Urdu poetry.

 Science Writer